dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

-## Pass read-only ScoreStream down to OffGame scope for display
+## Passing a read-only ScoreStream down to OffGame scope for display

-Declare the read-only ScoreStream as a dependency of the OffGame scope, in the OffGameDependency protocol.
+Now we'd want to pass down a read-only version of the ScoreStream down to the OffGame RIB so that it can display (but not update) the player scores from a previous game.
+Declare the read-only ScoreStream as a dependency of the OffGame scope, in the `OffGameDependency` protocol.

 ```swift
 protocol OffGameDependency: Dependency {
     var player1Name: String { get }